Alpha Horologii

 The stellar classification of K2 III indicates this is an evolved giant star of the K class.
 This means it has consumed the hydrogen at its core and has migrated away from the main sequence, with its outer envelope cooling and expanding in the process.
-Alpha Horologii has an estimated 1.55 times the mass of the Sun and is radiating 38 times the Sun's luminosity from its photosphere at an effective temperature of 5,028 K. It has swollen to around 11 times the diameter of the Sun, having spent much of its life as a white main sequence star.
+Alpha Horologii has an estimated 1.41 times the mass of the Sun and is radiating 38 times the Sun's luminosity from its photosphere at an effective temperature of 4,695 K. Being 3.56 billion years old, it has swollen to around 10 times the diameter of the Sun, having spent much of its life as a white main sequence star.